kubernetes-sigs/aws-load-balancer-controller/docs/deploy/installation.md

 * Ensure subnets are tagged appropriately for auto-discovery to work
 * For IP targets, pods must have IPs from the VPC subnets.
 You can configure the [`amazon-vpc-cni-k8s`](https://github.com/aws/amazon-vpc-cni-k8s#readme) plugin for this purpose.

+### Additional requirements for isolated cluster:
+Isolated clusters are clusters without internet access, and instead reply on VPC endpoints for all required connects.
+When installing the AWS LBC in isolated clusters, you need to disable shield, waf and wafv2 via controller flags `--enable-shield=false, --enable-waf=false, --enable-wafv2=false`
 ### Using the Amazon EC2 instance metadata server version 2 (IMDSv2)
 We recommend blocking the access to instance metadata by requiring the instance to use [IMDSv2](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/configuring-instance-metadata-service.html) only.
 For more information, please refer to the AWS guidance [here](https://aws.github.io/aws-eks-best-practices/security/docs/iam/#restrict-access-to-the-instance-profile-assigned-to-the-worker-node).
 If you are using the IMDSv2, set the hop limit to 2 or higher in order to allow the LBC to perform the metadata introspection.